willfindlay/COMP5900X-TrustedComputing/notes/notes.md

   * If the TCB is compromised, the system is totally compromised

 * Trusted Platform Module (TPM)
-  * Hardware/Software module used to provide root of trust guarantees by integrating with the system architecture (via a physically embedded TPM chip)
+  * An open standard for a Hardware/Software module used to provide root of trust guarantees by integrating with the system architecture (via a physically embedded TPM chip)
   * There are also pure software TPM implementations, with some weaker or missing guarantees

 * Measurement
   * Cryptographic hashing of system software/firmware components
   * Verify component state, integrity

+* Protected Module Architectures (PMAs)
+  * Separate security-critical components into smaller protected modules
+  * Since they are separated, they are much simpler and correctness proofs/verification are easier
+  * Modules are isolated from the rest of the system to improve tamper-resistance

+* Trust Chains
+  * TODO

 * Root of Trust for Measurement (RTM)
   * Root of trust, basis for first measurement